How Great Hires Transform Organizations: Rapid Turnaround Lessons Learned – Part 2

 Parallel Analysis: Messi vs. Cignetti

-Now, let’s apply this framework directly to see why Messi and Cignetti are functionally the same type of change agent in different contexts:
+Now, let’s apply this framework, both the inherent markers and the market patterns, to see why Messi and Cignetti are functionally the same type of change agent in different contexts:

 DimensionLionel Messi (Player)Curt Cignetti (Head Coach)The Universal Pattern